tilt-dev/tilt.build/blog/_posts/2021-11-08-new-tutorial.md

 Still reading?
 Excellent!
 One issue that often gets in the way of showing Tilt to one's colleagues is the non-Tilt parts of the setup e.g. setting up a Kubernetes cluster isn't for the faint of heart.
 To help you with that, we’ve created a self-contained demo.
-Just run `tilt demo` and Tilt will spin up an entire dev cluster for you with our sample application.
+Just install Docker and Tilt, then run `tilt demo` and Tilt will spin up an entire dev cluster for you with our sample application.
 From scratch!

 ![Tilt demo, from running tilt demo to spinning up the entire web service](/assets/images/new-tutorial/tilt-demo.gif)